 This was added to your Recipe Box.

 We sure don't mind leftovers of this creamy spaghetti; it's just as good or better the next day.
-Only problem is that you might not have any left!
+The only problem is that our Layered Spaghetti Casserole is so lip-smacking good, you might not have any left!

 What You'll Need: